 In most cases, Kratom withdrawal symptoms are mild, like a bad cold.
 You can deal with Kratom withdrawal at home unless you have special medical needs.
 If you are expectant, inform your OBGYN that you use Kratom as soon as possible.

 If you have abused drugs in the past and found it hard to quit, speak with a doctor before you stopped Kratom.
-If you have been taking Kratom to help you quit taking opioids, the risk of a relapse is higher.
-Opioid relapses can be dangerous because of changing tolerance levels.

 You can also use online resources when going through Kratom withdrawal and you are planning to quit.
 It is advantageous to communicate with other people who have experienced withdrawal symptoms.
 There are many active discussion boards on Reddit, which have helpful information for people going through Kratom withdrawal.